 Rude Food by Vir Sanghvi

-Book is very elitist, talks of food only at five star restaurants primarily in metro cities in India, London, New York and at times some odd places in Europe.
-Though off and on he has spoken about Dhaba food and the Chaats in metro cities, but I guess that those experiences are limited to the times he was traveling through highways had to eat there.
-For the five star places, he throws all kinds of names all the time, and seems to be knowing dishes more by who cooks them rather than what the ingredients are.
-He also talks about various places where he has eaten apart from five stars like at Chef Conferences, at his interviews with Prime Minister and at various places where he visited a journalist, airline food etc
+Book Rude Food is very elitist, talks of food only at five-star restaurants primarily in metro cities in India, London, New York and at times some odd places in Europe.
+Though off and on he has spoken about Dhaba food and the Chaats in metro cities.
+But I guess that those experiences are limited to the times he was traveling through highways and had to eat there.
+For the five star places, he throws all kinds of names all the time.
+And seems to be knowing dishes more by who cooks them rather than what the ingredients are.
+He also talks about various places where he has eaten apart from five stars like at Chef Conferences, at his interviews with Prime Minister.
+And at various places where he visited a journalist, airline food etc

-I liked his analysis of Fad diets, which is a bit researched and personally experimented and I love the final analysis – do not analyze food too much, just go ahead and enjoy it.
+I liked his analysis of Fad diets, which is a bit researched and personally experimented.
+And I love the final analysis – do not analyze food too much, just go ahead and enjoy it.
 Negatives of today’s fad diets would come out tomorrow.
 Though again here his analysis is of all elite diet and dieticians.
-He has conveniently overlooked the Ayurveda’s claim on the diet based on your prakriti and which seems to be more accurate than what most modern dieticians prescribe and which keeps you healthy at the core.
-I also liked his article on the various types of Oils and I agree with him that there is nothing like the fresh white butter when it comes to give the right flavor to the food and Olive Oil comes the close second.
+He has conveniently overlooked the Ayurveda’s claim on the diet based on your Prakriti.
+And which seems to be more accurate than what most modern dieticians prescribe and which keeps you healthy at the core.
+I also liked his article on the various types of Oils.
+And I agree with him that there is nothing like the fresh white butter when it comes to giving the right flavor to the food.
+Olive Oil comes the close second.